 Shaping the Circle of Pie Dough

-As mentioned, normally you’d use two full circles of pie dough, but in this case you are cutting one big circle in half to make two semicircles and using the semicircles for a top and bottom crust.
+For the full batch you use two full circles of pie dough, but in this case you are cutting one big circle in half to make two semicircles and using the semicircles for a top and bottom crust.
 This involves trimming and patching to make two circles.
 You lay one semicircle over the buttered, nut filled pie dish, then just trim long edges and pinch the trimmings onto the areas where needed to make a regular circle with a rim for holding the apples.
-Something like what’s pictured, but maybe a neater circle!
-I was trying not to overhandle the dough and did minimal patching, but I think with store bought dough it probably doesn’t matter.
+Something like what's pictured, but maybe a neater circle!
+I was trying not to overhandle the dough and did minimal patching, but I think with store bought dough it probably doesn't matter.
 The nuts are underneath the crust and the apple filling goes right in the middle.

-You then take the second half of dough, lay it over the apples and do more trimming and patching.
+You then take the second semicircle of dough, lay it over the apples and do more trimming and patching.
 At this point it just looks like a regular apple pie, but those nuts are hidden on the bottom so there’s no turning back!
-Luckily this pie flips out perfectly, and if you’ve pinched the edges together the apples should be hiding inside.
+Luckily this pie flips out perfectly, and if you've pinched the edges together the apples should be hiding inside.
 If there’s a little tear you can cover it with nuts.

 Upside Down Apple Pie with Store Bought Dough

 - 3 tablespoons butter melted plus about 1 tablespoon for greasing dish

 - ½ box ready to bake pie crusts 1 crust